Ufouria: the Saga

 Ufouria follows in Metroid’s footsteps and is an open world adventure except with a multi-character twist.
 As you explore the world you will find and bring your friend’s back to their senses, at which point you can switch character’s at any time.
 Everyone has their niche; Freeon Leon can walk on ice whereas everyone else stumbles repeatedly and can swim.
 Shades can jump the highest and floats after.
 Gil is the only one who can walk underwater which opens up the game tremendously.
 He is the last to join to avoid sequence breaking.

 As you rescue each of your friends the game gives you a brief breakdown of their strengths and weaknesses.
 This is an incredibly effective way of helping to guide players although it is not so obvious at first.
-Initially when you begin Ufouria will guide you with arrows to your first friend, Freeon Leon and point you toward the next.
+Initially Ufouria will guide you with arrows to your first friend, Freeon Leon and point you toward the next.
 After that it stops.
-But by that point you will have crossed enough terrain that you will remember to revisit prior areas that were impassable.
+But by that point you will have crossed enough terrain to remember to revisit prior areas that were impassable.
 The ultimate goal is to find three keys needed to open the gate back to your world, a task that is easier than done.

 The multiple playable characters add an interesting dynamic to this style of game.
-Despite certain characters being necessary depending on the terrain more than likely you will stick with Bop Louie as the default.
+Despite certain characters being necessary depending on the terrain more than likely Bop Louie will be your default.
 The way their skills are integrated is well done and the game gives each their spotlight.
 It isn’t until close to the end of the game that the game leans on frequent character switching and it becomes annoying.
 Outside of that and maybe better integration of the special items I have no complaints.

 In Closing